 Diverted Flight: Am I Owed Compensation?

 No delays, no cancellations.
 You have survived the long lines, the scrutiny of the security screening, the burdensome boarding, and the terrifying take off.
 You are finally passing a pleasant time and looking forward to disembarking at your destination.
+And then you get the worst news of all!
+The pilot is redirecting the plane to an alternate airport.

 We help you get compensation for delayed and cancelled flights in the last 3 years.

 Check your flight now.
-Get up to € 600 per passenger.
+Get up to €600 per passenger.

 Flights diversions are unexpected and typically occur when the weather at or around your destination is bad and the plane cannot land as planned.
 The second diversion scenario: there is a sudden mechanical malfunction and it is not safe to continue flying.
-A third typical reason would be a medical emergency on board that forces the pilot to look for the closest airport with a suitable medical facility.
+A third reason would be a medical emergency on board that forces the pilot to look for the closest airport with a suitable medical facility.

 How is a diverted flight different from an emergency landing?

 Although it may seem a matter of terminology, the difference between the two is very important in aviation.
-So important that a popular newspaper even had to print a correction of a story it had published.

-Emergency landing occurs when the cabin is in danger and the plane has to get to the ground as soon as possible.
+Whereas, an emergency landing occurs when the cabin is in danger and the plane has to get to the ground as soon as possible.
 An example would be an uncontained engine failure that leads to damage to fuselage and windows by debris.
 This poses a serious threat to all passengers on board and the pilot has to take emergency action.

-When can you claim compensation?
+When can you claim compensation for a diverted flight?

-- Your flight was delayed by more than 3 hours
+• Your flight was delayed by more than 3 hours

-- Your flight arrived at an EU airport and was operated by a European airline
+• Your flight departed from the EU or your flight arrived at an EU airport and was operated by a European airline

-- There were no extraordinary circumstances
+• There were no extraordinary circumstances

+Your flight delay compensation is only payable if your delay exceeds 3 hours at arrival.
 If the pilot manages to make up for the delay during the flight, the diverted compensation criteria would be met when your reach your final destination more than 3 hours behind the original schedule.

 You can easily use our free compensation calculator to check if you are eligible.
 Simply enter your flight details in the form and leave the rest to us.

-- If your flight was shorter than 1500 km, you could recieve €250 in compensation
+• If your flight was shorter than 1500 km, you could recieve €250 in compensation

-- For flights between 1500 km and 3500 km the amount rises to €400
+• For flights between 1500 km and 3500 km the amount rises to €400

-- For long-haul flights exceeding 3500 km, you may be eligible for as much as €600.
+• For long-haul flights exceeding 3500 km, you may be eligible for as much as €600.

-How far back can you claim?
+How far back can you claim compensation for a diverted flight?

 EC 261: the right to care and accommodation